Association of Independent Tour Operators

-The current headquarters of the AITO are based in Twickenham, south-west London.

 Membership

 AITO members offer full protection of consumer holiday funds, a wide range of specialist holidays, quality customer service and a sustainable approach to travel.
-There are around 120 Tour Operator members, but around 500 members within the association including AITO Agents, AITO Affiliate Tourist Offices and AITO Affiliate Business Partners.
+There are around 120 Tour Operator members, but around 250 members within the association including AITO Specialist Travel Agents, AITO Tourist Board Partners and AITO Business Partners.

-To become a member, AITO tour operators must have full consumer protection in place.
-Through this requirement, its quality charter and promotion of sustainable tourism initiatives, AITO upholds high standards within the travel industry.
+To become a member, AITO tour operators must have consumer protection in place.
+Through this requirement, its Quality Charter and promotion of sustainable tourism and DEI initiatives, AITO upholds high standards within the travel industry.

 Quality Charter

 As a requirement for membership, AITO Tour Operators must follow AITO's "Quality Charter".
 It covers the following measures of quality: